About

 Since the proteomics is measured in discrete ROI and the lipids are measured on a per-pixel basis, to carry out pure multiomic comparisons we need to map them to the same coordinate space.

 To do this we use the spat_reduce function to reduce the lipidomics data to the same regions as the proteomics.
+Here is an example of the same ion we saw before.

-Now we can start to analyze the relationship between lipids and proteins. # Correlation analysis
+Now we can start to analyze the relationship between lipids and proteins.

 One of the innovative analyses we can do with the spatial data is to evaluate correlations within molecules across space.
 We include the spatial_network function that can compute correlations between groups of features across omic domains and show how to use it below.